awsdocs/amazon-cloudwatch-user-guide/doc_source/download-CloudWatch-Agent-on-EC2-Instance-SSM-first.md

 Your Amazon EC2 instances must have outbound internet access to send data to CloudWatch or CloudWatch Logs\.
 For more information about how to configure internet access, see [Internet Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the *Amazon VPC User Guide*\.

 The endpoints and ports to configure on your proxy are as follows:
-+ If you're using the agent to collect metrics, you must whitelist the CloudWatch endpoints for the appropriate Regions\.
++ If you're using the agent to collect metrics, you must allow list the CloudWatch endpoints for the appropriate Regions\.
 These endpoints are listed in [Amazon CloudWatch](https://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region) in the *Amazon Web Services General Reference*\.
-+ If you're using the agent to collect logs, you must whitelist the CloudWatch Logs endpoints for the appropriate Regions\.
++ If you're using the agent to collect logs, you must allow list the CloudWatch Logs endpoints for the appropriate Regions\.
 These endpoints are listed in [Amazon CloudWatch Logs](https://docs.aws.amazon.com/general/latest/gr/rande.html#cwl_region) in the *Amazon Web Services General Reference*\.
-+ If you're using Systems Manager to install the agent or Parameter Store to store your configuration file, you must whitelist the Systems Manager endpoints for the appropriate Regions\.
++ If you're using Systems Manager to install the agent or Parameter Store to store your configuration file, you must allow list the Systems Manager endpoints for the appropriate Regions\.
 These endpoints are listed in [AWS Systems Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *Amazon Web Services General Reference*\.

 Use the following steps to download the CloudWatch agent package using Systems Manager\.